vfil/rps/README.md

 Is well suited for random seeking relaxation players, as well for strategic players that love puzzles.
 Believe or not, but there is some logic around!

-## Browser support
+## Browser & device support
-Runs on IE 9 and up, recent versions of Chrome, Firefox, Safari, Edge.
+Mobile friendly, runs on IE 9 and up, recent versions of Chrome, Firefox, Safari, Edge.

 ## Build
 To build application run in root directory: